HunterLewis000/STARS-Scope-Profiles/README.md

 6. Navigate to "File", "Import", "From GeoJSON" and then upload the (FACILITY ID VIDMAP).geojson
 7. After a few seconds, the table should populate with maps.
 Save and close the screen.
 8. The DCB should now show maps in the first few slots.
 Click to toggle visibilty.
 9. "Ctrl + S" once you have loaded videomaps so that is saves your preferences for the future.
+10. "F12" will popup "SIGN ON" in the text line, then type preferred Logon ID found in the "VMAP List-Info" text document and hit enter to tag up the associated aircraft.

 If you have any problems regarding the videomaps, feel free to comment with an issue.